3S Share Trails Safety - STOP-STAND-SPEAK

 • Motorized vehicles yield to bicyclist, hikers (runners), and horses.

-• Bicyclist yield to hikers (runners), and horses.
+• Bicyclists yield to hikers (runners) and horses.

-• Hikers (runners) and bicyclist yield to horses.
+• Hikers (runners) and bicyclists yield to horses.

 Hiker and Runner Guidelines